ipeglin/DCST1007/README.md

 ## [OOP6](https://github.com/ipeglin/DCST1007/tree/master/Assignments/js-ov06-ian-philip-eglin/src) - Static applications
 Getting started with the React framework.
 The assignment was to make a resume with static pages using the framework and running it in electron.

+## [OOP7](https://github.com/ipeglin/DCST1007/tree/master/Assignments/js-ov07-ian-philip-eglin/src) - Dynamic applications with database communication
+Implementing the use of databases to create dynamic applications that writes out the information from the databases.
+This assignment is also created with the use of the React framework.